 adding #ad directly after the name of the brand or business (for example #[BRANDNAME]ad)

 when the disclosure (for example #ad, #advert) is not prominent because it is hidden at the end of or among other text and/or hashtags“

-- Fake followers now illegal.
+- Fake followers are now illegal.
 According to Attorney General Letitia James, buying and selling fake followers and interactions are illegal.
-She explains that using fake followers is Illegal deception and having fake interactions is illegal impersonation.
+She explains that using fake followers is illegal deception and having fake interactions is illegal impersonation.
 New York is the first state in the US to criminalize fake followers and interaction and it’s not surprising that other states and countries will follow suit.

 If the regulations were to be simplified, it will all boil down to clear and explicit transparency.

-So if a consumer or business got defrauded who will they turn to?
+So if a consumer or business got defrauded, who will they turn to?
 Here are some of the governing agencies that victims could contact.
 These institutions create guidelines to ensure fairness and fight abuse.

 - CMA – Competition and Markets Authority – UK

 - ASA – Advertising Standards Authority – UK